Best Value Mini Group Combo

 This morning, meet your guide in your hotel lobby, and we'll then venture to Zhangjiajie Grand Canyon to experience its world-famous Glass Bridge.
 Stretching 430 meters (1,410 feet) in length and suspended 300 meters (984 feet) above the canyon floor, the bridge’s transparent panels create a thrilling walk-in-the-air sensation and offer views of the deep chasm, the dramatic red sandstone cliffs, and the winding stream meandering through the valley bottom.

-Later, let’s proceed to Tianmen Mountain, where your first challenge will be climbing the 999 steps leading to Tianmen Cave (Heaven’s Gate).
-Though the ascent is steep, your effort will be rewarded with a close-up view of the magnificent natural karst arch.
-Standing on the square in front of the cave, you can feel the cool mountain winds rushing through the opening.
+Later, let’s proceed to Tianmen Mountain, where you will be first stunned by the Tianmen Cave (Heaven’s Gate), a magnificent natural karst arch.
+Standing in front of the cave, you can feel the cool mountain winds rushing through the opening.
 On clear days, sunlight pouring through the cavity makes it appear like a true gateway to heaven.
-Continue to take the escalators to the summit, where you'll walk the exhilarating Glass Skywalk (shoe covers included).
+Continue to take the 7-level transmountain escalator to the summit, where you'll walk the exhilarating Glass Skywalk (shoe covers included).
 Walking along the transparent path with sheer drops beside you will surely get your adrenaline rushing.
 Don’t get cold feet, or you’ll regret missing the chance to gain the distinctly different experience as you gaze at the bottomless gorge and distant mountain ranges.
-We'll sure experience the 30-minute cableway that offers perfect panoramic views of the Tianmen Mountain, the serpentine-like “99-Bend” mountain road coiled below, and the emerging cityscape in the distance.
+We'll also provide you with a round-trip cable car up and down the mountain and an eco-bus ride of the scenic spot along the serpentine-like “99-Bend” mountain road to make your mountain trip more easier.
 Finally, the guide and the driver will escort you back to your hotel.

 Meals: Breakfast